civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 ##Summary

 Let's jump into more complex SQL with a relatively large database of students.
-[Download the 'students.db' file](https://github.com/downloads/dbc-challenges/binary_store/DB02_SQL_students.db).

 Load up the DB file into sqlite3 - `sqlite3 students.db`.
 You should now be in SQLite shell.